 “I’m just traveling and I met her at a bar.”

 Rose reversed out of the driveway and onto the road.
-“Alright, no we’re heading to Isaac’s place.”
+“Alright, now we’re heading to Isaac’s place.”

 “For what?”
 I asked.